ivanitlearning/AWS-Associate-Courses/README.md

     - Rate awareness
   - WEBACL integrated with Load Balancers, API gateways, and CloudFront.
     - Rules are added to WEBACL and evaluated when traffic arrives.
+    -  Web ACL consists of rules that you can configure to string match or regex match one or more request attributes, such as the URI, query-string, HTTP method, or header key.
+In addition, by using AWS WAF's rate-based rules, you can automatically block the IP addresses of bad actors when requests matching a rule exceed a threshold that you define.
+Requests from offending client IP addresses will receive 403 Forbidden error responses and will remain blocked until request rates drop below the threshold.

   **Exam notes:**